stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 ## Background

 For several years as a personal project we had developed a Java-based OpenGL library and suite of demo applications.
-With the advent of Vulkan we decided to archive the OpenGL project and start afresh with a Vulkan implementation which we named __JOVE__.
+With the advent of Vulkan we decided to archive this project and start afresh with a Vulkan implementation which we named __JOVE__.

 This is not a small amount of effort, our rationale for such an undertaking is: